h2oai/sparkling-water/doc/src/site/sphinx/ml/sw_grid.rst

             val sparkDF = rawSparkDF.withColumn("CAPSULE", $"CAPSULE" cast "string") val Array(trainingDF, testingDF) = sparkDF.randomSplit(Array(0.8, 0.2))

-        Define the algorithm, which will be a subject of hyper parameter tuning
+        Define the algorithm, which will be a subject of hyper-parameter tuning

         .. code:: scala

             import ai.h2o.sparkling.ml.algos.H2ODRF
             val algo = new H2ODRF().setLabelCol("CAPSULE")

-        By default, ``H2ODRF`` algorithm distinguishes between a classification and regression problem based on the type of the label column of the training dataset.
+        By default, the ``H2ODRF`` algorithm distinguishes between a classification and regression problem based on the type of the label column of the training dataset.
 If the label column is a string column, a classification model will be trained.
         If the label column is a numeric column, a regression model will be trained.
 If you don't want be worried about column data types, you can explicitly identify the problem by using ``ai.h2o.sparkling.ml.algos.classification.H2ODRFClassifier`` or ``ai.h2o.sparkling.ml.algos.regression.H2ODRFRegressor`` instead.

-        Define a hyper space which will be traversed
+        Define a hyper-space which will be traversed

         .. code:: scala